abinit/abinit/doc/developers/markdown.md

 });
 </script>

-plotly is mainly used to plot the [connection network](../variables/connections.md) for the input variables and the [code statistics](codestats.md) but it's not required for the proper functioning of the website.
+plotly is used to plot the [code statistics](codestats.md) but it's not required for the proper functioning of the website.

 ## Using HTML directly